 In any case, fake or phony Seiko watches are not as effectively accessible as they were over 10 years prior. these things listed below are present in a Seiko watch.

-Figure 3: There is nothing of the sort as a “7S26–7039” model as demonstrated working on this issue back etching above.
+Seiko Doesn’t Use Roman For Its Model Names: There is nothing of the sort as a “7S26–7039” model.
 On the off chance that this watch professed to be a SKX007K or 009K model, it ought to have perused as “7S26–0020”.
 The notable Seiko “wave” logo and case back content is likewise generally stepped.

 On the off chance that you need to tell if the Seiko watch that you are going to purchase online is veritable?
 Follow these basic strides to check the credibility of your buy.